the chair at the table

 If gaining applause, was as good as seeing those around you smile.

 What if the biggest stage was there all along - waiting for you?

 Would you change the way you acted?
 Change the way you appreciated a seat at the table?

 Or do you find clarity knowing you would act the same way at the dinner table, as you would on the biggest stage?

 Make a seat at the table, the biggest stage today.

 See the impact you can have.

-Spread the joy and energy you have, share your experiences, don't pass on the lessons you've learnt, help those around you - make an impact, all from your table.
+Spread the joy and energy you have, share your experiences - make an impact, all from your table.

 I assure you, this little thing, will uncover an appreciation and power within you knowing that you can reach your biggest stage, and you can have a not so little impact on those around you.

-Having a seat at the table is a little thing, that can have a not so little impact.
+Having a chair at the table is a little thing, that can have a not so little impact.